 How many shots will I need?

-The Yellow Fever vaccine is given in a single shot.
+The Yellow Fever vaccine is given in a single, one time, shot.

 Will I need a booster?